cosmos/cosmos-sdk/UPGRADING.md

 #### `x/gov`

+##### Expedited Proposals

+The `gov` v1 module has been updated to support the ability to expedite governance proposals.
+When a proposal is expedited, the voting period will be shortened to `ExpeditedVotingPeriod` parameter.
+An expedited proposal must have an higher voting threshold than a classic proposal, that threshold is defined with the `ExpeditedThreshold` parameter.

 ##### Cancelling Proposals

 The `gov` module has been updated to support the ability to cancel governance proposals.
 When a proposal is canceled, all the deposits of the proposal are either burnt or sent to `ProposalCancelDest` address.
 The deposits burn rate will be determined by a new parameter called `ProposalCancelRatio` parameter.